justin-torok/MISS-Pipeline/README.md

         - meanexprmat: An n_genes x n_types numeric array of average gene expression profiles for each cell type
         - classkey: A 1 x n_types cell array of string descriptors of each cell type, in the same order as the columns of meanexprmat
         - entrez_names: A n_genes x 1 cell array of standard gene abbreviations of each gene, in the same order as the rows of meanexprmat
+- `ISH_Data_Extract.m`: Data preprocessing function that outputs the voxel-wise gene expression for the consensus genes between the scRNAseq and ISH data sets, averaging duplicate probes where necessary.
+    - ***Inputs***:
+        - **classstruct**: MATLAB struct that is output by `scRNAseq_Data_Extract.m` that contains raw scRNAseq data grouped by cell type
+        - directory (default "[cd filesep 'MatFiles']"): character array indicating the file path of the MatFiles folder
+    - ***Outputs***:
+        - regvgene: An n_genes x n_voxels numeric array of ISH gene expression per voxel, normalized by gene

 ### Cell Count Inference and Analysis
 - `CellDensityInference.m`: Function that performs the non-negative matrix inversion to determine cell density per voxel from ISH and scRNAseq data, after gene subsetting and data normalization.
 Called by `nG_ParameterFitter.m`.